-8 Reasonable suspicion includes (1) direct observation of drug use or behavioral signs or symptoms suggestive of drug use, or (2) reliable information that a student recently used drugs.
+&lt;sup>8 Reasonable suspicion is context specific, supported by specific and articulable facts, and may include (1) direct observation of drug use or behavioral signs or symptoms suggestive of drug use, or (2) specific reliable information that a student recently used drugs.

-- (d) Collection of urine for drug testing shall be in accord with chain-of-custody principles and conducted by health and wellness staff or a staff member trained in urine collection procedures. - (e) The Job Corps nationally contracted laboratory shall be used for all required drug testing.
+- to produce a specimen shall be referred to the center physician or designee for follow up. - (d) Collection of urine for drug testing shall be in accord with chain-of-custody principles and conducted by health and wellness staff or a staff member trained in urine collection procedures. - (e) The Job Corps nationally contracted laboratory shall be used for all required drug testing.
 On-center urine drug testing is prohibited. - (f) Reinstated students shall not be subject to entry drug testing upon return to the center.
 Transfer students shall not be subject to drug testing upon arrival at receiving center.
 Both reinstated and transfer students shall be subject to testing for drugs upon suspicion of use only.

-b.
-Alcohol testing procedures
+2. Alcohol testing procedures

-- (a) Students who are suspected9 of using alcohol at any point after arrival on center shall be tested; this testing shall take place immediately after staff suspects use. - (b) Centers shall use devices that measure alcohol in the breath or saliva (e.g., breathalyzers or alcohol test strips/tubes/swabs).
+- (a) Students who are reasonably suspected of being intoxicated or consuming alcohol on center or under center supervision shall be tested; this testing shall take place immediately after staff suspects use. - (b) Centers shall use devices that measure alcohol in the breath or saliva (e.g., breathalyzers or alcohol test strips/tubes/swabs).
 Alcohol testing shall only be administered by a staff member trained in the use of these testing devices.
-All testing shall be documented and the results submitted to the health and wellness center. - c.
-Students testing positive for drug or alcohol use: - (a) New students and readmitted students not previously separated for drug use (ZT separation code 05.2a) who test positive on entry shall receive intervention services and a follow-up drug test.
-The results of the follow-up drug test shall be received on center prior to the end of the 45-day intervention period.
+All testing shall be documented and the results submitted to the health and wellness center. - 3.
+Students testing positive for drug or alcohol use: - (a) New students and readmitted students not previously separated for drug use (ZT separation code 5.2a); possession, use or distribution of drugs on center or under center supervision (ZT separation code 5.2b); possession, consumption, or distribution of alcohol while on center or under center supervision (ZT separation code 5.1b); or abuse of alcohol (ZT separation code 5.1b) who test positive on entry shall receive intervention services and a follow-up drug test.
+The results of the follow-up drug test shall be received on center prior to the end of the intervention period.

-To remain in the program, students who test positive on entry must have a negative drug-test result within the 45-day intervention period.
+To remain in the program, students who test positive on entry must have a negative drug-test result at the end of the intervention period.